ericcrowe24/professor-monster/README.md

-# professor-monster
+# Professor Monster
-A library for creating monster collection games similar to Digimon and Pokemon.
+A cross-platform library for creating monster collection games similar to Digimon and Pokemon, written with .Net Core v3.1.